chrisjpm/Swimming-Relay-Order-Calculator/README.md

 ---

 ### Why have I created this?
-I have sometimes seen my coaches struggle with who to put in a relay team, and for medley relays who to put on each stroke (as they may be faced with many good at the same strokes), so I decided to take on this project for my Advanced Higher Assignment.
+I've sometimes seen my coaches struggle with who to put in a relay team, and for medley relays who to put on each stroke (as they may be faced with many swimmers good at the same strokes), so I decided to take on this project for my Advanced Higher assignment.

 ---

 ##### Limitations of this project. 😔
-As there is the constraint of 9 months to complete this Assignment (in addition to other school work) I have decided on the following:
+As there is the constraint of 9 months to complete this assignment (in addition to other school work) I have decided on the following:
 * No user login / indivdual (private) records.
 * Upload via html form and export via CSV only.
 * Will be hosted on heroku until such a time I want/can afford hosting.

+Mark awarded: `100%` - 60% of the overall grade.